Albert Troughton was born 1891 Foleshill, West Midlands, England

-Son of Nathaniel Troughton (coal Miner) and Ann Elizabeth (née Warner)
+Albert was the son of Nathaniel Troughton (a coal miner) and Ann Elizabeth (née Warner)

 At the 1901 Census that family lived at 59 Eden Street, Coventry